AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_status_code.md

 ## `200` - Success
-This HTTP status code indicate that the API request succeeds.
+This HTTP status code indicats that the API request succeeds.

 ## `4xx` - Client error